ExpensiveHippo/Assignment-1/README.md

 # Breakdown:

-## 1.1.
-Home Page
+## 1.1 Search Bar

-Minimalistic with just a basic introduction on the chosen entity
+Minimalistic with just a centered search bar.

-## 1.2.
-Interactive Buttons
+## 1.2 Featured Entity

 - About entity
 - Behaviour